s994n/sei-project-1/readme.md

 # Redshirt's run

-This game, inspired by Pacman (and Star Trek!) involves a player inside a maze, being chased by a group of characters ('enemies').
+This game, inspired by Pacman and Star Trek involves a player inside a maze, being chased by a group of characters ('enemies').
+The player picks up points along their route.
+The aim is to pick up as many points as possible before being caught by the enemies.

 This is my first project, built in one week, three weeks into my Software Engineering Immersive at General Assembly.